QUESTIONS AND THINGS

 Have a question you don't see answered here?
 Get in touch!

 WHAT DO YOU CHARGE FOR WEDDINGS?
 WHAT ABOUT PORTRAITS?

 My wedding package is $3.500 and my portrait sessions (family, boudoir, senior, etc.) are $400.
-I also offer sets of 10 or 20 polaroid images from your day/session for $30 or $60.
+ALSO, take a look at my add-ons page to see what other sorts of wedding day coverage I offer (Super 8 emulation video ($30 or $60) and Polaroid film ($300)).
 Please contact me for more detailed or flexible package information.

 HOW LONG HAVE YOU BEEN WORKING AS A WEDDING PHOTOGRAPHER?

 I started photographing weddings as an intern in the summer of 2011.
 After that I began photographing weddings on my own the very next summer.
 Wow, I've been at this for longer than I thought.
 I've shot over 150 weddings!

 HOW MANY HOURS OF COVERAGE DO YOU OFFER?

 No more than 10 on wedding days.
 If you’d like more hours we can most definitely create a specific package for your needs.
 For portrait sessions, generally no more than 1.5 hours.